aquavitae/norman/doc/source/data.rst

 `Table.validate_delete` to automatically clean dangling references.

+.. attribute:: Table._store

+    A `Store` instanced used as a storage backend.
+This may be overridden when the class is created to use a customised `Store` object.

 .. attribute:: Table.hooks

     A `dict` containing lists of callables to be run when an event occurs.